This post may contain affiliate links. Read my full disclosure policy.

 How to make Authentic Falafels made with soaked chickpeas, not canned.
 This recipe, hands-down has the BEST texture and flavor!
 Vegan and Gluten-free. | #falafel #falafels #falafelrecipe #bestfalafel, #veganfalafelrecipe #easyfalafel #authenticfalafel #easyfalafels

-I use se olive oil spray and flip them halfway through to get this nice crust.
+Flip them halfway through to get this nice crust.

 Baked Falafel Bowls!
 Meal-prep these authentic falafels and freeze for the busy workweek.
 Easy, delicious, authentic falafel recipe!
 Vegan and Gluten-free! #falafels #easyfalafel #authenticfalafel #bakedfalafels #bakedfalafel

-How to Freeze falafels
+How to Freeze & Store Falafels

-1. Bake, then et them cool completely.
+1. Bake the falafels, then let cool completely.

-2. Place on a flat surface ( like a sheet pan) and freeze.
+2. Place on a flat surface (like a sheet pan) and freeze.

 4. These will keep up to 6 months.